 It started simply enough.
-I have been wanting to get back into a regular band, and (only partly) to that end I have asked a few close friends, all non-musicians, if they would be interested in learning to play anything.
+I have wanted to get back into a regular band, and (only partly) to that end, I have asked a few close friends, all non-musicians, if they would be interested in learning to play anything.

-I’m a decent drummer and a decent singer, and I know enough guitar and keyboards to teach someone the basics.
+I’m a good drummer and a good singer, and I know enough guitar and keyboards to teach someone the basics.
 I was willing to start someone off with something.

-After another declined, my friend Glenn was in fact very interested, but completely skeptical if he could actually learn.
-He and I are on the verge of turning 50 years old, and he said “Isn’t it a little late for me” and “I don’t know how to read music”.
-This is especially surprising in his case, as he is basically as young-at-heart as I am, and in addition extremely physically fit.
+After another declined, my friend Glenn was very interested but completely skeptical if he could actually learn.
+He and I are on the verge of turning 50 years old, and he said, “Isn’t it a little late for me” and “I don’t know how to read music.”
+This is especially surprising in his case, as he is basically as young-at-heart as I am, and besides, extremely physically fit.
 He’s no slouch.

 My approach was to sit Glenn down and spend a few minutes just discussing music in general and then to walk through a song.

 - Song form.
 Like a story, like a poem.

 Walking through a few mainstream rock songs and covering the ‘intro,’ ‘verse,’ ‘chorus,’ ‘bridge,’ etc., became a real eye-opener for him.

 I gave him a live demo of me playing for quite some time, explaining everything as I went along.
 Used a bit of my handy binder of carefully-organized practice material.
 Then it was Glenn’s turn.
 I talked about 2-way, 3-way, and 4-way independence and really emphasized that this would be like learning to ride a bicycle.
 He could immediately see that.

 We discussed the importance of using a metronome (no matter what kind of musician you are!).
 I demoed several of the metronomes that I use, the Korg TM-40 and the Boss DB-88.